 The mechanics of a typical concussion involve sudden deceleration of the head when hitting a blunt stationary object.
 This creates an anterior-posterior movement of the brain within the skull due to inertia and rotation of the cerebral hemispheres on the fulcrum of the relatively fixed upper brainstem.
 Loss of consciousness in concussion is believed to result from a transient electrophysiologic dysfunction of the reticular activating system in the upper midbrain that is at the site of rotation (Chap.
 328).
 The transmission of a wave of kinetic energy throughout the brain is an alternative explanation for the disruption in consciousness.

 Gross and light-microscopic changes in the brain are usually absent following concussion, but biochemical and ultrastructural changes, such as mitochondrial ATP depletion and local disruption of the blood-brain barrier, may be transient abnormalities.
 Computed tomography (CT) and magnetic resonance imaging (MRI) scans are usually normal; however, a small number of patients will be found to have a skull fracture, an intracranial hemorrhage, or a brain contusion.

 A brief period of both retrograde and anterograde amnesia is characteristic of concussion, and it recedes rapidly in alert patients.
-Memory loss spans the moments before impact but may encompass the previous days or weeks (rarely months).
-With severe injuries, the extent of retrograde amnesia roughly correlates ...
+Memory loss spans the moments before impact but may encompass the previous days ...